Las Vegas to California Road Trip

 Things to Do

-- Santa Monica Pier: An old-school boardwalk where carnival rides, salty air, and sunset views come together on the edge of the Pacific.
+• Santa Monica Pier: An old-school boardwalk where carnival rides, ocean air, and wide-open Pacific views come together.

-- Venice Beach Boardwalk: Stretching along the coast, this lively path is lined with street performers, vibrant murals, and local vendors—capturing LA’s creative spirit at full volume.
+• Venice Beach Boardwalk: A nonstop stream of street performers, murals, and local vendors that captures LA’s creative energy at full volume.

 Where to Eat